confluentinc/schema-registry/docs/deployment.rst

 Disks
 ^^^^^

-Schema Registry does not have any disk resident data.
+|sr| does not have any disk resident data.
 It currently uses Kafka as a commit log to store all schemas durably and holds in-memory indices of all schemas.
 Therefore, the only disk usage comes from storing the log4j logs.

 Network
 ^^^^^^^